mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 ### 4.2 Minimum Spanning Trees (MST)

 A **Minimum Spanning Tree (MST)** is a spanning tree that contains all the nodes of a graph but the minimum possible of edges or weights associated to them.
 Thanks to the MST, we can travel in the graph with the smallest effort possible (less weight/distance/cost).
+I understand that the main difference between the *spanning tree* obtained with BFS & DFS and the *minimum spanning tree* is the fact that the edges have weights!

 Note that